AnkitMukherjee18/CryptoClustering/README.md

 1) Question: What is the best value for k?

   Answer: 4

+2) Question: What is the total explained variance of the three principal components?

+  Answer: 0.895031657030984

-2) Question: What is the best value for k when using the PCA data?
+3) Question: What is the best value for k when using the PCA data?

   Answer:

-3) Question: Does it differ from the best k value found using the original data?
+4) Question: Does it differ from the best k value found using the original data?

   Answer:

-4) Question: After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?
+5) Question: After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?

   Answer: